-The cliffs in Units E52/9 and E52/8 are afforded some protection by the wide beach at the toe, particularly at E52/9 where there is a substantial coarse (cobble-size) fraction in the beach material, despite this the unit showed evidence of dune degradation and roll back and as such both units are now classed as Locally Active.
-The principal cause of this is likely pedestrian access from the adjacent carpark.
+The cliffs in Units E52/9 and E52/8 are afforded some protection by the wide beach at the toe, particularly at E52/9 where there is a substantial coarse (cobble-size) fraction in the beach material, despite this the unit showed evidence of dune degradation and as such both units are now classed as Locally Active.
+The cliff units are prone to localised periodic slips, particularly around several field drain outlets.
+Furthermore, pedestrian access is causing further degradation and erosion adjacent the carpark.
 As with elsewhere along the frontage it is recommended that signage and fencing is installed to deter the public from further damaged this section of lower lying dune.